elitongadotti/dtc-dataengineer-final-project/README.md

 ## Reproducing:
-Reproducing the steps to run the pipelines are follow:
+In order to run prepare the environment for the pipelines that will be executed, you have to setup beforehand:
+1. Github environment variables - will be used when running Actions (CD pipeline)
+2. ...

 ### Prefect pipeline (collecting data)